juvalen/mb-checker/README.md

 - workers write returned code to file

-A second script reads that file output plus a list of return codes to discard, and composes a new bookmarks new file, excluding those entries returning those codes.
+A second script reads that file output plus a list of return codes to discard, and composes a new Bookmarks.out new file, excluding those entries returning those codes.

 | :warning: WARNING          |
 |:---------------------------|
 | Make sure bookmarks don't change between running both scripts, that may happen when it conflicts with some running bookmark synchronizer |

-To like run them in containers, check [DOCKER](DOCKER.md).
+To run them in containers, check [DOCKER](DOCKER.md).

 ## Requirements